aurelienrichard/aurelienrichard/README.md

 Today, I pursue that same goal in everything I do.

 I live in northern France.
 I love to cook and write.
-I'm also a cinephile, sci-fi fan, and tea enthusiast ☕
+I'm also a cinephile, sci-fi fan, and tea enthusiast.

 ## Let's get in touch.